ahsand97/connect-to-globalprotect-vpn-using-nmcli/README.md

 # Connect to a Glopal Protect VPN that requires SAML authentication using NetworkManager

-This application allows to create and connect to a Global Protect VPN connection that requires SAML authentication using `nmcli` (NetworkManager).
+This application allows to create and connect to a Global Protect VPN connection that requires SAML authentication using `nmcli` (NetworkManager) and `openconnect`.

 Make sure to have installed `openconnect` and `network-manager-openconnect`.